callumcurtis/cgzip/README.md

 ## What is `cgzip` Really Doing?

-A high-level description of GNU Gzip is in order!
+A high-level description of Gzip is in order!

-GNU Gzip refers to both a file format and program.
+Gzip refers to both a file format and program.
 The `gzip` program understands the `.gz` gzip file format, as well as the DEFLATE bitstream found within `.gz` files.
 The `.gz` file format is a container format.
 Although originally designed to support multiple compression formats, it was never expanded beyond a single compression format: DEFLATE.